Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/wifi/survey.md

 ## FAQ
 - **Can I scan while connected to a network?** Yes.
 The device will pause the connection briefly to scan, then resume.
-- **Where do the device vendor names come from?** GhostESP looks up the device's hardware address in a small built-in database to potentially identify the manufacturer.
+- **Where do the device vendor names come from?** GhostESP looks up the device's hardware address in a built-in database to identify the manufacturer.